 Most people who have an H. pylori infection don't experience symptoms, but you may want to ask your doctor about testing you for the infection if you have been diagnosed with an ulcer or have a history of ulcers, have a family history of stomach cancer, or live in crowded conditions or with someone who has been diagnosed with H. pylori infection.

 Masking an H. pylori Infection

 Symptoms of an H. pylori infection usually stem from the conditions that the infection can cause rather than the infection itself.
 Gastritis and dyspepsia can both be caused by H. pylori infection, and without proper treatment these conditions will probably not go away.3 H. pylori infection can also cause ulcers.

-Ulcers aren’t caused by stress or spicy food.
+Ulcers aren’t caused by spicy food.

 For many years, peptic ulcers were blamed on factors like diet or stress.1 It wasn’t until H. pylori was discovered in 1982 that one of the 2 major causes of ulcers was revealed.
 The other major cause is NSAIDs (nonsteroidal anti-inflammatory drugs), which are some of the most commonly used pain relievers available.
 This means that taking medicines like aspirin or ibuprofen and being infected with H. pylori can make your chances of developing an ulcer even greater.1,3

 Up to 14 million people are on NSAID therapy in the United States, and up to 60% of them will have stomach problems as a side effect.4 If you take any of the medicines listed below, it’s a good idea to be aware of the possible risks.

 - Celecoxib (Celebrex®)

 - Diclofenac (Voltaren®, Cataflam®, Voltaren®-XR)